 This list would be incomplete without the now ubiquitous dark mode.

-Even though it was first pioneered by mobile apps, dark mode now becoming popular in website design.
+Pioneered first by mobile apps, dark mode is now becoming a standard in website design.

 While it may seem like a gimmick, dark mode has several benefits that justify its widespread use:

 - Improved battery life by as much as 63% on devices with OLED screens.